 Alleys are infrastructure in that they materially facilitate the movement of discarded matters around and (often, though not always) out of the city.
 They also facilitate the movement of people to and from their residences, especially in cars.
 Through reading urban political ecology texts this term, I learned to regard infrastructures as political.
 Infrastructures entangle humans and nonhumans.
 In Hydraulic City (2017), anthropologist Nikhil Anand Writes: "Infrastructures are neither ontologically prior to politics nor are they merely effects of social organization.
 Infrastructures are flaky accretions of sociomaterial processes that are brought into being through relations with human bodies, discourses, and other things…always in formation and…always coming apart" (13, emphasis in original).
 Vancouver's alleys are flaky in the sense that they are unevenly maintained, used differently across the city, and, as mentioned above, spaces of differential assembly—assemblies whose differential makeup reflects broader underlying politics that structure urbanization in Vancouver.
 To what extent are alleyways sites of negotiated belonging where people, plants, animals, graffiti, activities, and discarded matters are rendered in/out of place by complex and situational boundary making practices?
 How does one alley (or tangle of alleys) become preferred for gleaning over others (and by whom)?
 Again, what is not for gleaning?
 What is in excess of meaning making?
 These questions could drive a continued urban political ecology of alleyways.

 In a plenary lecture on urban geography, Deb Cowen asked: "What can be gleaned by approaching the city through the infrastructural systems that constitute its materiality" (Cowen 2019, 479)?
 Applying geography's 'follow the thing' method to infrastructure, Cowen explores the distributed, ongoing role of railways in the colonial making of Canada and Canadian cities.
 While not specifically an urban political ecology, I found her account helpful in thinking through the role of alleyways in sustaining a settler-colonial city.
 Her attention to infrastructure as both method and object of inquiry (471) is an orientation I want to bring to my work with alleyways.
 "Through infrastructure," writes Cowen, "cities were constituted as spaces of intimate imperialism" (2019, 480).
 Pairing the concept of urban metabolism with ideas of infrastructure as political, I wonder whether alleyways are also infrastructures of ongoing, everyday colonialism, contested citizenship, and differential belonging.
 Last term, I took a geographical political economy course for whose final project I read J.K.
-Gibson-Graham.
+Gibson-Graham (see another tab on this page).
 In that paper (referenced above) but also in that term's directed reading output (see what-the-work-can-do), my understanding of diverse economies and postcapitalist politics deeply influenced by thinking I'd been doing through my crafting practices at the time.
 Basically, I concluded by framing my urban gleaning practices as participating me in noncapitailst economies and the production of noncapitalist commodities.
 However, reading alleyway gleaning through urban political ecology this term, the question arises, What does it mean to situate alleyway gleaning as an alternate or marginal form of circulation, one happening alongside the disposal of waste which constitutes capitalist market value, when alleys are denaturalized and politicized?
 What does it mean to participate in noncapitalist forms of circulation such as scavenging and gleaning when the giving and taking of these excesses or surpluses is facilitated by an infrastructure that maintains ongoing urbanization of a settler-colonial city?

 Geographer David Hugill (2017) draws a distinction between literature on the colonial city, which treats colonization as a historic phenomenon, and those on the settler-colonial city, which recognize colonialism as ongoing.
 Hugill calls on geographers to "renovate and extend their interpretations of the 'urban' implications of colonial practice" (2017, 2).
 Yet, in thinking with what I've learned this term, I'm inclined to refigure his question in order to ask: What are the colonial implications of my urban practices, specifically alleyway gleaning?
 My contention is that the colonial implications of settler urban practices may be a significant object/site of inquiry, especially when those practices are assumed to be counter-hegemonic.